radixdlt/fullstack-dapp-example/README.md

 ### Add key value store address

-Copy the `radgemForgeV2` address in `constants.ts`.
-Go to https://stokenet-dashboard.radixdlt.com/ and put it in the search bar, then open the `internal state` tab and copy the address of the `radgem_records` key value store and put it in `radgemRecordsV2KeyValueStore` in `constants.ts`.
+- Copy the `radgemForgeV2` address in `constants.ts`.
+- Go to https://stokenet-dashboard.radixdlt.com/ and put it in the search bar,
+- then open the `internal state` tab and copy the address of the `radgem_records` key value store,
+- put it in `radgemRecordsV2KeyValueStore` in `constants.ts`.

 ### Run frontend only